beta0x01/WAVC/README.md

 بفضل الله وتوفيقه
 I created this repo with all love to myself, but now it's free to everyone as i collected the content from other repoes i will share the repoes' names here.

+## Best practice
+- You have Testing Checklist, Recon Checklist, and Notes Tempaltes.
+Go through the checklist (beside the cheatsheets are numbered based-on the checklist too).
+- You can manage both main checklist and recon checklist so they are interfered. this is the best workflow.
+- Taking notes are easy too with the notes tamplate you can go.
+- For each Target you have copy those file into its dirctory and complete checks and HUNT!

 # Sources (they are forks, you can navigate to the original!)
 | Repository Name | Link |
 |----------------|------|